mm3509/b9122-2024/4 exams/final/README.md

 This dataset contains data on fundamentals of companies in the S&P 500.

-Complete the function to predict the logarithm of the stock price, using as dependent variables:
+Complete the function to predict the logarithm of the stock price, using as independent variables:

 - the dividend yield
 - the earnings/share ratio